gaowudao/CRITERIA3D/README.md

 # CRITERIA3D
-CRITERIA 3D provides a set of libraries for the agro-meteorological analysis
+CRITERIA 3D provides a set of libraries for the agro-meteorological and climate analysis

 # SoilFluxex3D
 SoilFluxex3D is a numerical solution for three-dimensional flows of water-heat-solutues in the soil, coupling surface and subsurface flows.